cfengine/design-center/howto/dc_api.md

 the runfile suitable for inclusion in the main `promises.cf`); `relocate_path` for what to add to all inputs.

+If you specify the array `filter_inputs` under `runfile`, any inputs matching any elements in that array will be omitted from the generated runfile.
+That way you can, for example, exclude the `cfengine_stdlib.cf` that Design Center provides.

 #### `vardata`

 The file location where the API will record all data.